-Georgia has received significant rainfall over the past year.
-However, the state still restricts outdoor water use to conserve our water resources.
-Homes and businesses with odd-numbered addresses may water on Sundays, Tuesdays,

-& Thursdays and even numbered or unnumbered addresses water on Mondays, Wednesdays, & Saturdays from 12 midnight to 10 a.m. and 4 p.m. to 12 midnight.
-All outdoor water use is prohibited on Fridays.
+The state restricts outdoor water use to conserve our water resources.
+Homes and businesses with odd-numbered addresses may water on Sundays, Tuesdays, & Thursdays and even numbered or unnumbered addresses water on Mondays, Wednesdays, & Saturdays from 12 midnight to 10 a.m. and 4 p.m. to 12 midnight.
+All outdoor water use is prohibited on Fridays